 Day trips from Milan to the Italian Lakes

 When in Rome, do as the Romans do, right?
 Well, if the same applies to Milan, then the first place you should probably look for day trips from Milan is the lakes.
 North of the city towards the Dolomite mountains, the northern Italian Lakes region is full of stunning scenery and gorgeous lakeside towns.
 Best of all?
-It's less than an hour from Milan.
-Which is probably why it's the most popular place for locals to take a day trip.
+It's less than an hour from Milan, which is probably why it's the most popular place for locals to take a day trip.

-A mere 36-minute train trip from Milan by the fastest train, Lake Como has been the upscale option for well-to-do Milanese holidays for almost two centuries.
+A mere 38-minute train trip from Milan by the fastest Eurocity train, Lake Como has been the upscale option for well-to-do Milanese holidays for almost two centuries.
 Blessed with incredible alpine scenery, sparkling water and dramatic geography, Lake Como is brilliant to see in both summer and winter.
 Close to where the train arrives in Como township, you can take the funicular up to Brunate for stunning views and a real alpine village feel.
 You can even sneak in a day skiing during winter.
 Lake Garda, only 57 minutes from Milan by train, is renowned for its crystal-clear swimming water.
 It also has an impressive historical fortress.

 Day trips from Milan to Verona

-Only 1h 8m from Milan by train, Verona has a lot going for it – except, unlike Venice, crowds of tourists.
+Only 1h 13m from Milan by Frecciarossa high-speed train, Verona has a lot going for it – except, unlike Venice, crowds of tourists.
 Well, that is excluding the hordes of selfie-takers and graffiti-scribblers who cram into the courtyard of the house where "Juliet's Balcony" is located.
 Despite the name and popularity, however, this house has very little to do with the William Shakespeare play that made Verona famous (the balcony was built in 1936 to attract tourists).
 If you’re really interested in the history of Verona, though, you'll find a lot to see here.

 Much of the inspiration for the Capulet and Montague families may have come from the Scaligeri family, who ruled Verona during the late Middle Ages and whose family crest can still be seen on buildings all over the city.
 Long before them, though, Verona was a Roman city, and the Roman Arena – the third-largest ancient amphitheatre in the world – pays homage to that.
 The rule of the Venetian, Napoleonic, and Austrian empires also left their mark on Verona over the centuries, most notably through picturesque castles and fortifications.